Naish Priory: Later years

-The Wars of the Roses in the mid-fifteenth century destroyed the de Courtenay family's unity, as part of the Bonville-Courtenay Feud, with cousin turning against cousin and the challenge to their power in Devon from the Bonville family taking its toll.
+The Wars of the Roses in the mid-15th century destroyed the de Courtenay family's unity, as part of the Bonville–Courtenay feud, with cousin turning against cousin and the challenge to their power in Devon from the Bonville family taking its toll.
 Nevertheless, the foundation at Naish continued in the same form.

 It appears that some Tudor alterations of Naish to a more secular country house with chapel took place during that lease.
 Naish seems to have been occupied during this time by his younger brother James de Courtenay who is responsible for the alteration to a country house, perhaps as the family was rehabilitated under Henry VIII of England.

 Works at Naish in the Victorian era added a south western wing, a second storey to the central section, modified the cloister and added a galleried staircase tower to the south of the eastern end to provide the house greater accommodation and amenity.
 Above the gatehouse an important original Oriel window remains.
-In 2007, the house was put up for sale at a price of £1,775,000.
+In 2007, the house was put up for sale at a price of £1.775 million.

 Names

-Naish Priory has variously in its long history been known as La Aisshe, L’Aisshe, Naysshe, Naysshe Ferme, Nayssh, Nayshe, Nasshe, Naysh, Naysh Manor, Old Mansion Nash, Nash Court, Nash Farm, Nash Abbey, Nash Priory, Naish Priory.
+Naish Priory has variously in its long history been known as La Aisshe, L'Aisshe, Naysshe, Naysshe Ferme, Nayssh, Nayshe, Nasshe, Naysh, Naysh Manor, Old Mansion Nash, Nash Court, Nash Farm, Nash Abbey, Nash Priory and Naish Priory.
 Its unique and complex history has led to many different interpretations including what would appear to be the current potential misnomer of Naish Priory.